 Improvement: you have to want to practice for thousands and thousands of hours, a commitment that comes at the expense of doing anything else with that time, like having a normal life.

 Margins of victory are tiny—fractions of seconds, microscopic distances, a small bit of weight—so on game day, everything has to go right: no problems with equipment, conditions, lanes, or bad referees.
 No crashing, false starts, or fumbling.
 Nothing less than your lifetime best performance will suffice, which also means that you have to have a world-class level of mental toughness, “the essential blend of personality characteristics that enables performers to excel in achievement-based contexts.”2Bell, James J., Lew Hardy, and Stuart Beattie.
 “Enhancing mental toughness and performance under pressure in elite young cricketers: A 2-year longitudinal intervention.”
 Sport, Exercise, and Performance Psychology 2, no. 4 (2013): 281-297.

-You can work on mental skills like lowering your competitive trait anxiety, ability to focus, but the one trick to winning a gold medal is that absolutely everything throughout your entire athletic career has to go right.
-Genes?
+You can work on mental skills like lowering your competitive trait anxiety or ability to focus, but your ultimate ability to modify those are subject to genetic limits—well beyond your control.
+Genes for how many fast/slow twitch muscle fibers you’ll develop?
 Practice?
-Equipment?
+Equipment access?
 Training?
 How competitive is the overall field that year?
 Was your greatest rival performing well or having a bad day?

-For other fields, “talent” is a tiny piece of the success puzzle
+For most of life, “talent” is a tiny piece of the success puzzle

 To be a best-selling musician like Taylor Swift or Beyoncé, you need a great voice, unstoppable work ethic, connections, social skills/patience to make those connections, looks, mental toughness, self-control, long-term dedication, energy, and social support/resilience.
 You also need everything beyond your control to go right: timing, attention by the press, adoring fans.